Outer-Wilds-New-Horizons/new-horizons/README.md

 - Separate solar system scenes accessible via wormhole OR via the ship's new warp drive feature accessible via the ship's log
 - Remove or edit existing planets, including what they orbit around
 - Create custom planets from heightmaps/texturemaps
-- Create stars, comets, asteroid belts, satellites, and quantum planets/moons.
+- Create stars (and supernovae), comets, asteroid belts, satellites, and quantum planets/moons.
 - Add stock planet features to custom ones, such as geysers, cloak fields, meteor-launching volcanoes, rafts, and tornados.
 - Binary orbits
 - Signalscope signals and custom frequencies